-We offer you the option to receive payments electronically deposited into your bank account or by traditional paper check.
+You have the option to receive payments electronically deposited into your bank account or by traditional paper check.

-Provider Benefits
+Provider benefits

-As a provider, you gain immediate benefits by signing up for electronic payments from us through PaySpan:
+You gain immediate benefits by signing up for electronic payments from us through PaySpan including:

-- Improve cash flow Electronic payments can mean faster payments, leading to improvements in cash flow. - Maintain control over bank accounts You keep TOTAL control over the destination of claim payment funds.
-Multiple practices and accounts are supported. - Match payments to advice/vouchers You can associate electronic payments quickly and easily to an advice/voucher. - Manage multiple payers Reuse enrollment information to connect with multiple payers.
-Assign different payers to different banks.
+- Improved cash flow Electronic payments can mean faster payments - Maintaining control over bank accounts You keep total control over the destination of claim payment funds.
+Multiple practices and accounts are supported. - Matching payments to advice/vouchers You can associate electronic payments quickly and easily to an advice/voucher - Managing multiple payers Reuse enrollment information to connect with multiple payers, assign different payers to different banks

 Signing up for electronic payments is simple, secure, and will only take 5-10 minutes to complete.
-To complete the registration process, please visit the PaySpan website at payspanhealth.com or contact them directly at (877) 331-7154
+To complete the registration process, please visit the PaySpan website at www.payspanhealth.com. or contact them directly at 877-331-7154.